Biography of

 View artwork

 W. R. Brownridge graduated from the Alberta College of Art (Calgary, Ab., Canada) in 1957.
-Following that he was a professional graphic designer for some 30 years, finishing his career as Art Director in one the city’s top advertising firms.
+Following that he was a professional graphic designer for some 30 years, finishing his career as Art Director in one of the city’s top advertising firms.
 During that time he received a Canada Council Grant in 1975 to paint the vanishing railroad architecture of the Prairies and that series of original paintings was widely exhibited.
 As well, in 1981 he received a commission from the Calgary Winter Olympic Development Association to render a series of serigraphs depicting the games’ events.
-There were later used as part of Calgary’s winning bid for the 1988 Winter Olympics.
+They were later used as part of Calgary’s winning bid for the 1988 Winter Olympics.